Sodukene/MinecraftModpack/README.md

 Now that you installed it, you can launch the game via the default Minecraft Launcher and it'll be a profile you can use.

+---

+I do not own the original rights to this modpack.
+It's originally a FTB modpack called the FTB Ultimate Reloaded modpack with a few additional modifications to the pack.

+---

+If there is any issues please contact me over discord if needed.
+Jonathan123ii#0420